Building Transparency and Trust in AI: How Grass’s Data Rollup Will Revolutionize Data Provenance

 When a node on the network - in other words, a user with the Grass extension - sends a web request to a given website, it returns an encrypted response including all of the data requested by the node.
 For all intents and purposes, this is when our dataset is born, and this is the moment of origin that needs to be documented.

 And this is exactly the moment that is captured when our metadata is recorded.
-It contains a number of fields - session keys, the URL of the website scraped, the IP address of the target website, a timestamp of the transaction, and of course the data itself.
-This is all the information necessary to know beyond a shadow of a doubt that a given dataset originated from the website it claims to be from, and therefore that a given AI model is properly - and faithfully - trained.
+It contains a number of fields - session keys, the URL of the website scraped, the IP address of the target website, a timestamp of the transaction, and, of course, the data itself.
+This is all the information necessary to know beyond a shadow of a doubt that a given dataset originated from the website it claims to be from, and, therefore, that a given AI model is properly - and faithfully - trained.

 The ZK processor enters the equation because this data needs to be settled on-chain, yet we don’t want all of it visible to Solana validators.
 Moreover, the sheer volume of web requests that will someday be performed on Grass will inevitably overwhelm the throughput capacity of any L1 - even one as capable as Solana.
 Grass will soon scale to the point where tens of millions of web requests are performed every minute, and the metadata from every single one of them will need to be settled on-chain.
 It’s not conceivably possible to commit these transactions to the L1 without a ZK processor making proofs and batching them first.
 Hence, the rollup - the only possible way to achieve what we’re setting out to do.